The Professional Negligence Law Review: Brazil

 Consequently, the fault-based regime applies to obligations of means as the professional will be liable when executing professional obligations with negligence, recklessness or malpractice – in other words, fault.

 On the other hand, under obligations of result the professional is not only required to act diligently, but also to obtain the expected result.
-Therefore, non-achievement of the result will entail liability for any damages arising.
+Therefore, non-achievement of the result will entail liability for any consequential damages.

 Once the nature of the obligation is defined, and given that an obligation of result does not require evidence of fault, an important distinction must be made as to whether the professional liability will be strict liability.
 The answer is negative.
 This is because fault is never discussed in strict liability, nor as a matter of defence.
 It is up to the creditor to simply demonstrate the unlawful act, the damage and the causal link.